Skip to main content

 A safe, supportive, and supervised environment to provide medical care for publicly intoxicated individuals until they are sober.

 Gateway's Sobering Center will add a vital resource to Albuquerque's continuum of care for substance abuse, taking strain off of hospitals and Emergency Departments.
-The 50-bed center will be one of 40 in the country.
-The sobering center will be a connection point to longer-term substance abuse resources, both inside the Gibson Health Hub and elsewhere in the Albuquerque area.
+The 50-bed center is one of 40 in the country.
+The sobering center is a connection point to longer-term substance abuse resources, including Bernalillo County's CARE Campus

 ""